 Bake.
-On a prepared baking sheet or parchment paper, onto a baking tray and spread the granola mixes it in an even layer.
+On a prepared baking sheet or parchment paper, spread the granola onto a baking tray and mix it in an even layer.

 On a preheated oven, bake until lightly golden brown, about 25-35 mins, stirring halfway.

 Finalize.
-Let the granola cool completely and top with the cranberries or dry fruit of your choice.
+Let the granola cool completely and top with your choice cranberries or dry fruit.

 Store the granola in an airtight container at room temperature.

 Let it cool down completely before storing it so that everything can dry up properly.
 This way, you will have a perfect homemade gluten-free maple granola mix to last for more than one week of regular breakfasts!

 Store this granola recipe in an airtight container for up to 3 months (if they last too long).

-Try to keep it in a dry environment, otherwise, you can store the airtight container on the refrigerator which is dry.
+Try to keep it in a dry environment.
+Otherwise, you can store the airtight container in the dry refrigerator.

 🍶 Substitutions and Variations for this gluten-free granola